jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/setup.md

     ````
     ![return to opc](images/storage-compress-simulation.png)

-**Note: As you can see, we just backed up the test_data.dbf datafile and compressed it from 317MB to 17M.**
+    As you can see, we just backed up the test_data.dbf datafile and compressed it from 317MB to 17MB.

-Congratulations!
-Now you have the environment to run the labs.
+**Congratulations!** Now you have the environment to run the labs.

 You may now **proceed to the next lab**.